mapogolions/lambda-calc/README.md

 # Interpreter for lambda calculus

 ### Caution!
 The dotty compiler is developing rapidly.
 Newer releases may break backward compatibility.
-Pay attention to [this] config line(./build.sbt).
+Pay attention to [this](./build.sbt) config line.

 ### For more information: